Ponytail palms (Beaucarnea recurvata) are a go-to beginner plant. They are known for being drought tolerant and even low maintenance.

 If you have just recently fertilized your ponytail palm and now the leaves are curling, you have either fertilized the plant too much or have not diluted the fertilizer enough.

-To fix this, you should repot your plant in fresh soil with no fertilizer.
+To fix this, repot your plant in fresh soil with no fertilizer.
 You should wait until the following growing season to fertilize the palm tree.

 Low Humidity